-The Public Service and Marginalized Populations Cluster is based at Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG).
-The Department of Psychiatry and Behavioral Sciences and Behavioral Sciences at ZSFG specializes in culturally responsive services to individuals affected by racial, social or economic injustices.
+The Public Service and Marginalized Populations Cluster is based at Zuckerberg San Francisco General Hospital and Trauma Center (ZSFG), which specializes in culturally responsive services to individuals affected by racial, social or economic injustices.
 Faculty and Fellows are committed to providing services and developing innovative interventions for these settings.